 Driving from Major Cities

-We reached Tunnel View around 5:30 AM, hiked three trails totaling about 20 miles, and drove back home that same night – getting back after midnight.
+We reached Tunnel View around 5:30 AM, hiked three trails totaling about 20 miles, and drove back home that same night.
+We got back around midnight.

 It was a last-minute plan, and all the affordable options were already taken, leaving us with no choice but to drive home – lesson learned! 😅